{{item.currency}} {{pricing}}

 //www.pfde.co.uk/docs/GORILLA%20ZILLA%20DESIGNS%202006-2008.pdf

-The idea for our CFR (Carbon Fiber Racer) range is to build a limited production run of around 50, ultra advanced motorcycles, per design, every 4 or 5 years or so per model.
+The idea for our CFR (Carbon Fiber Racer) range is to build a limited production run of around 50, ultra advanced motorcycles, per design, every 4 to 5 years or so, per model.
 Potential clients will be someone that's after something extremely exotic but is also willing to pay for such exotica.

 At the moment we are looking to expand our client base in the motorcycle industry, especially with regards to future technology.

-Our goal is to create a firstly sustainable and secondly growing motorcycle design and manufacturing industry in South Africa , much like Honda has contributed to the economy of Japan after WWII.
+Our goal is to create a firstly sustainable and secondly growing motorcycle design and manufacturing industry in South Africa in the future.